dlang/DIPs/DIPs/DIP-1NN4-QFS.md

   The memory safety audit for the context must include the callback anyway.
 * Consider a `@safe` context calling a `@safe` functional with a `@system` argument.
   This becomes invalid, since a `@safe` functional makes guarantees for its internal logic.
-  What the `@system` callback does, is among the responsibility of the context, and in a `@safe` context, calling a `@system` function is invalid.
+  What the `@system` callback does is among the responsibility of the context, and in a `@safe` context, calling a `@system` function is invalid.
   Note that this is only true if the callback binds to a `const` parameter;
-  if the parameter is mutable, there is no difference to the current state of the language.
+  if the parameter is mutable, there is no difference with the current state of the language.

 Especially in meta-programming, it might not be clear at all whether a callback's type has a warrant attribute or not.
 For `@safe` and `@nogc`,
 this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make:
-A memory-unsafe program is broken in itself and
+A memory-unsafe program is broken in itself, and
-GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
+GC allocations may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
 When GC allocations are an issue, profiling will be necessary anyway.
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]